-Coach-surfing typically involves travellers sleeping on whatever spare space available and moving from a house to the next, giving the tenants a cheap form of lodging while allowing them to meet new people.
-Couchsurfing.com, as the name suggests, is a non-profit organisation that help travelers to build a network with the locals of their destination.
+Couch-surfing typically involves travelers sleeping on whatever spare space available and moving from a house to the next, giving the tenants a cheap form of lodging while allowing them to meet new people.
+Couchsurfing.com, as the name suggests, is a non-profit organization that helps travelers to build a network with the locals of their destination.

-Coachsurfing is divided into three main functions: to meet new people, find a host for your free one night stay and organise activities for other members to participate.
+Couchsurfing is divided into three main functions: to meet new people, find a host for your free one night stay and organize activities for other members to participate.

 Yes, living in the home of a stranger is a little terrifying and the founders of Couchsurfing understand that fear as well so they came up with a solution to counter this worry.
 You can check up on a stranger’s profile for a list of references left by other members before confirming your stay, allowing you to read up on the good and bad reviews before deciding if this is the home you want to stay in or if you want to meet them.

-How is it possible for Singaporeans to travel and not indulge in appetising food overseas?
-When travelling solo, no matter how delicious the food is in the restaurant, you always leave the restaurant feeling like you haven't had your fair share of the delectable fares because you can only order one dish instead of trying several of your friends' dishes.
+How is it possible for Singaporeans to travel and not indulge in appetizing food overseas?
+When traveling solo, no matter how delicious the food is in the restaurant, you always leave the restaurant feeling like you haven’t had your fair share of the delectable fares because you can only order one dish instead of trying several of your friends’ dishes.